-- The term of the voucher, and HC's policies on any extensions or suspensions of the term, including how to request an extension to the term of the voucher; - A description of the method used to calculate the housing assistance payment for a household, including how HC determines the payment standard for a household, how HC determines total tenant payment for a household, and information on the payment standard and utility allowance schedule, including any exception payment standards;

-- An explanation of how HC determines the maximum allowable rent for an assisted unit; - Where the family may lease a unit and an explanation of how portability works; - The HUD-required tenancy addendum, which must be included in the lease; - The form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy; - A statement of HC policy on providing information about households to prospective owners; - HC's subsidy standards, including when and how exceptions are made; - Materials on how to select a unit and any additional information on selecting a unit that HUD provides; - Information on federal, state and local equal opportunity laws and a copy of the housing discrimination complaint form; - A list of landlords known to HC who may be willing to lease a unit to the household or other resources such as newspapers, organization and online search tools, known to HC that may assist the family in locating a unit.
-HC will try to ensure that the list of landlords or other resources covers areas outside of poverty or minority concentration; - Notice that if the household includes a person with disabilities, the household may request a list of available accessible units known to HC; - The family obligations under the program; - The grounds on which HC may terminate assistance for a household because of household action or failure to act; - HC's informal hearing procedures, including when HC is required to offer a household the opportunity for an informal hearing, and how to request the hearing; - An explanation of the advantages of areas that do not have a high concentration of low-income households; - Maps showing areas with housing opportunities outside areas of poverty or minority concentration, both within its jurisdiction and its neighboring jurisdiction; - A list of portability contact persons for neighboring PHAs, including names, addresses, and telephone numbers; and - The HUD pamphlet on lead-based paint entitled, Protect Your Family from Lead in Your Home.
+- The term of the voucher, and HC's policies on any extensions or suspensions of the term, including how to request an extension to the term of the voucher; - A description of the method used to calculate the housing assistance payment for a household, including how HC determines the payment standard for a household, and how HC determines total tenant payment for a household; - An explanation of how HC determines the maximum allowable rent for an assisted unit; - Where the family may lease a unit and an explanation of how portability works, including information on how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process that may affect the family's assistance; - The HUD-required tenancy addendum, which must be included in the lease; - The form the family must use to request approval of tenancy, and an explanation of how to request approval; - A statement of HC policy on providing information about households to prospective owners; - HC's subsidy standards and when HC will consider granting exceptions as allowed by 24 CFR 982.404(b)(8), and when exceptions are required as a reasonable accommodation for persons with disabilities under Section 504, the Fair Housing Act, or the Americans with Disabilities Act (ADA). - Materials on how to select a unit and any additional information on selecting a unit that HUD provides; - Information on federal, state and local equal opportunity laws, the contact information for the Section 504 coordinator, a copy of the housing discrimination complaint form, and information on how to request a reasonable accommodation or modification (including information on requesting exception payment standards as a reasonable accommodation) under Section 504, the Fair Housing Act, or the Americans with Disabilities Act (ADA); - A list of landlords known to HC who may be willing to lease a unit to the household or other resources such as newspapers, organization and online search tools, known to HC that may assist the family in locating a unit.
+HC will try to ensure that the list of landlords or other resources covers areas outside of poverty or minority concentration; - Notice that if the family includes a person with disabilities, HC is subject to requirements under 24 CFR 8.28(a)(3) to provide a current listing of accessible units known to HC, and if necessary, other assistance in locating an available unit.
+The family obligations under the program; - HC's informal hearing procedures, including when HC is required to offer a household the opportunity for an informal hearing, and how to request the hearing; - An explanation of the advantages of moving to areas that do not have a high concentration of lowincome families, which may include access to accessible and high-quality housing, transit, employment opportunities, educational opportunities, recreational facilities, public safety stations, retail services, and health services;